jamerk/Captive-Portal-Email/ubiquiti/readme.md

 <br>

-2) Exit and then run the import command to create the structure of the captive portal database:<br>
+2) Exit and then run the import command to create the structure of the captive portal database (This file is in the base folder of this repo):<br>

 ```
  mysql -u root -p captive_data < captive_data.sql